 Here are the top most common causes for your dog drooling that do not include health concerns.
 Check the category below for those.

 Some dog breeds are simply more prone to drooling because of their genetics.
 This is due to the length of certain dog breeds’ flew, a fancy term for their upper lip.
-The longer it is the less likely they are able to hold saliva in their mouth.
+Certain dog breeds with longer upper lips are more prone to drooling because they have a harder time keeping saliva in their mouth.

 When a dog sniffs or smells food, they may begin to salivate.
 This is a natural response as the body begins the production to get ready for digestion.
 Digestion begins in the mouth through chewing and enzymes within the saliva.
 Therefore, when a dog is thinking about eating, they will salivate more and this may lead to drooling.